If you have a teenage daughter then grab a hat and hang to it. I’m about to serve up a few safety tips that may just save a life.

 I don’t think that’s possible.

 Have you watched the news lately?
-Turns out you don’t have to be in a dark alley to assaulted.
+Turns out you don’t have to be in a dark alley to be assaulted.

 Today I’m sharing my top seventeen tips in case you want to pass them on to your daughters.
 Some are driving tips and some are safety tips you may not have thought of!